 Agreement: the written contract executed by Go Auction Limited and the Customer, detailing the services to be provided by Go Auction Limited to the Customer (‘Service Agreement’).

 Authorised Users: those employees, agents and independent contractors of the Customer who are authorised by the Customer to use the Software.

-Change Request: a request submitted by the Customer pursuant to Clause 5 below, concerning a potential variation in the Software.
+Change Request: an idea submitted by the Customer pursuant to Clause 5 below, concerning a potential variation in the Software.

 Critical Ticket: a ticket regarding a 'sale-day' issue only, which is detrimentally impacting the auctioneer's ability to run their auction.

 Day Rate: Go Auction’s then-current and standard consulting rate.